buttplugio/buttplug/spec/protocol-spec/raw.md

 **Expected Response:**

-* Ok if subscription is successful, followed by RawDataReading messages on all new readings.
+* Ok if subscription is successful, followed by RawReading messages on all new readings.
 * Error message on value or message error.